 Revenue Recognition - Contributions and grants are recognized in the period received, including unconditional pledges when promised, at their fair value.
 Conditional grants and pledges are recognized as revenue in the period in which all conditions have been met.
-Conditional grants totaled \$1,328,271 and \$1,406,593 at December 31, 2022, and 2021, respectively, and consisted of funds received to be used under a Guarantee Facility Agreement (Note 3).
+Conditional grants totaled \$1,321,685 at December 31, 2023, and 2022, and consisted of funds received to be used under a Guarantee Facility Agreement (Note 3).